Global Communications and Computing

 Yes I have it all working and it is now available to my wife full time.
 All function keys are supported.
 Wifi, HDMI, Display Switching Volume, Brightness, Bluetooth, Webcam, Microphone, Backlight adjustment, Turbo mode and the Cardreader all work.
 Battery Life playing music at half screen brightness and keyboard backlight medium is over 7 hours.
-Machine feels much faster than the Defiant although the processor is actually half the power - the result of the fast SSD and possibly the much faster processor speed changes in Skylake.
+The machine feels much faster than the Defiant although the processor is actually half the power - the result of the fast SSD and possibly the much faster processor speed changes in Skylake.

 Another area I expected to require work was the Touchpad which is from a largely unsupported manufacturer - it is not the best but is acceptable, and now has reasonable support included in the latest kernel with two finger tap for right click and the option of two finger horizontal and vertical scroll or edge scroll.
 Personally I prefer the old fashioned separate buttons but that is not fashionable these days.
 The keyboard is low profile but has a nice feel.

-We spend quite a bit of time away from home and currently Pete has a Chilblast Defiant 13.3 Laptop and Pauline uses an old MSI Wind U100 Netbook.
+We spend quite a bit of time away from home and Pete had a Chilblast Defiant 13.3 Laptop and Pauline used an old MSI Wind U100 Netbook.
 These enable us to keep up to date with most activities and provide music through the WiFi and bluetooth connection on our narrowboat and even watch some TV through a dongle.
-The MSI Wind is hover nw 8 years old and has run out of power and many web sites do not display well on the 1024x600 screen.
+The MSI Wind was however 8 years old and had run out of power and many web sites do not display well on the 1024x600 screen.
 The Defiant is still a excellent and very powerful machine, more than Pauline needs for normal use so we were looking for a small, light but reasonably powerful machine but with a 10 inch or so screen which proved difficult to find.
 In looking through possible machines we came across the Helios in the Chillblast range.
-It is bigger than Pauline wanted but is light and promised excellent battery life especially with a SSD memory fitted.
+It was bigger than Pauline wanted but is light and promised excellent battery life especially with a SSD memory fitted.
 We specified an i5 processor from the Intel 6th generation range which has 2 cores but is multithreaded and has a turbo mode allowing up to 2.8 GHz operation which, with the Solid State Drive, gives more than adequate performance and will probably allow video editing if required yet is two thirds the weight of the Defiant, metal cased for strength and gives twice the battery life.
 The SSD gives even faster boot times and load times are also greatly improved.
 It gives the impression of being much faster than Pete's Defiant although it has half the raw processor power.